mrxten/XamEffects/README.md

 TouchEffect.SetColor(view, Color.Red);
 ```

-### Supported Views
+### Know issues
+* Effect doesn't work in views with enabled [Fast Renderers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/internals/fast-renderers).
-Almost all usual views and layouts without another gestures and effects, e.g. for views like Button, Slider, Picker, Entry, Editor etc. effect won't work.
-Also not working in some views with enabled Fast Renderers.
+* Effect may not work in views with another gestures and effects like Button, Slider, Picker, Entry, Editor etc.
+* Effect doesn't work correctly with standard gestures in Xamarin.Forms.
+If you need some gestures with touch effect, use not GestureRecognizer, but [Commands](#commands).

 If effect doesn't work, try wrap view with ContentView and add effect to wrapper.

-**Important: if you need some gestures with touch effect, use not GestureRecognizer, but [Commands](#commands) because effects doesn't work correctly with standard gestures in Xamarin.Forms.**

 ## Commands
 Add command to views.

 |Property|Type|Value type|Default|Description|